Current Projects

 Team members: Vijay Vittal (Arizona State, vijay.vittal@asu.edu), Subhonmesh Bose (UIUC, boses@illinois.edu)

 Industry Team Members C. Mishra (Dominion Energy), J.D.L.
-Ree (Dominion Energy), P. Mitra (EPRI), D. Ramasubramanian (EPRI), W. Baker (EPRI), E. Farantatos (EPRI), S. Akinbode (MISO), R. Rajasekhar (MISO), M. Pamperin (MISO), P. Dalton (MISO), B. Gong (SRP), H. Scribner (SPP), M. Parashar (GE), K. Cheung (GE), M. Singh (ComEd), R. Jain (NREL)
+Ree (Dominion Energy), P. Mitra (EPRI), D. Ramasubramanian (EPRI), W. Baker (EPRI), E. Farantatos (EPRI), S. Akinbode (MISO), R. Rajasekhar (MISO), M. Pamperin (MISO), P. Dalton (MISO), B. Gong (SRP), H. Scribner (SPP), M. Parashar (GE), K. Cheung (GE), M. Singh (ComEd), R. Jain (NREL), I. Korede (Dominion Energy), Z. Zhang (Dominion Energy), F. Fachini (Dominion Energy), A. Pinceti (Dominion Energy)

 Project Period July 1, 2023 to August 31, 2025